oveddan/blog/content/posts/energy/kinetic-project/energy-generating-wheel/index.md

 {{< fullsizeimage src="images/soldered_bottom" >}}

-{{< fullsizeimage src="images/fabricated_with_parts" caption="The circuit with the capacitors and bridge rectifying diodes.
+{{< fullsizeimage src="images/fabricated_with_parts" caption="The circuit with the capacitors in parallel and bridge rectifying diodes.
 Yellow wires would go to the motor and accept either polarity, and red and black wires would be power and ground for the lights." >}}

 We tested the circuit with an external 12v power supply, and also tested reversing the polarity of the power supply to see if the bridge rectification worked, and were glad to see that it did.